SED4906/candela/README.md

     - to disable AI features.
     - to disable saving usernames and passwords.
     - to declutter the home page.
+- swaylock-plugin is configured to show a random screensaver from wscreensaver.
+    - swaylock is also present as a backup locker if swaylock-plugin crashes.
     - swaylock is configured to show a black screen with a lock icon in the center.
         - The icon was created by nephros, used under the CC BY 2.0 license terms.